Masao Watanabe: Biography

 Watanabe was the second son of a former samurai retainer of the Kishiwada Domain who became an elementary school teacher after the Meiji restoration.
 Watanabe attended military preparatory schools in Osaka and was a graduate of the 21st class of the Imperial Japanese Army Academy in 1909, specializing in artillery.
 He graduated from the 31st class of the Army Staff College in 1919.
 After graduation, he held various staff positions, and from 1928 was an instructor of the Army Field Artillery School.
 In 1928, he was promoted to the honorific title of Senior Sixth Court Rank.
 He was on the staff of the Hiroshima Port Fortress, the Hōyo Strait Fortress, and commanded the Guards Field Artillery Battalion, rising to the position of Chief of Staff of the IJA 14th Division in 1933, overseeing its withdrawal from Manchukuo back to Japan.

 Watanabe was promoted to major general in 1937 and was made Chief of Staff of the Central District Army in Japan.
-From 1938 to 1940 he head of the Army Armaments Factory.
+From 1938 to 1940 the head of the Army Armaments Factory.
 He was promoted to lieutenant general in 1939.
-After a brief stint at the Army Aviation Technology Research Institute, he was given a field command as the commander of the newly-formed IJA 56th Division from August 1940.
+After a brief stint at the Army Aviation Technology Research Institute, he was given a field command as the commander of the newly formed IJA 56th Division from August 1940.